NCAR/ccpp-framework/doc/briefing.md

   cleanup pass once the underlying legacy spelling is gone from host/scheme metadata.
-- **CCPP-SCM**: actively driving development — every build / runtime failure surfaced this month landed as a fix in capgen-ng (rather than being patched around in the host).
+- **CCPP-SCM**: actively driving development — every build / runtime failure surfaced this month landed as a fix in capgen (rather than being patched around in the host).
 Most of the `phys_ps` group now builds end-to-end via `--legacy-mode` + `--gfs-dim-aliases`.
   On 2026-05-20 the per-arg-attribute validator caught **67 real